Back to blog

 In some sense, residential proxies (and most other types) are similar to VPNs, however, the latter are used by consumers while the former are more frequently used by businesses.

-Additionally, there are some use cases where locations are less important such as brand protection.
+Additionally, there are some use cases where specific locations are less important such as brand protection.
 These businesses use residential proxies to constantly monitor the web against copyright infringement and similar activities.

 Types of Residential Proxies